This award provides a one-time waiver of the CLSA data access fee for data and images for an early-career researcher.

 How to Apply

-Applications for the award will be accepted from July 9th 2026, as part of the CLSA’s data access application process.
+Applications for the award will be accepted from July 9 2026 to October 7, 2026 as part of the CLSA’s data access application process.

 Application DeadlineOctober 7, 2026

-Applications for this award are submitted through the Magnolia application portal, through a CLSA Data Access application.
+Applications for this award are submitted to access@clsa-elcv.ca after you have completed your CLSA Data Access application through the Magnolia application portal.

 1. A Tri-Agency CV